edgbaez/Reporting-App/README.md

     - react:
         - Pages:
             - Main window for reading reports based on area ( input area )
-            - Add a report form ( What happened?
-Where did it happen?
-Description? )

         - Functionality:
             - Middleware